mateodelnorte/july3rd/README.md

 # Scaling far-out, man

+* Requires RabbitMQ installed and running on your machine (mac: 'brew install rabbitmq')

 Using RabbitMQ (but could be any other messaging medium) and multiple processes to make an event-based system